nmervaillie/neo4j-ogm-bug-test-case-template/README.md

 # neo4j-ogm-bug-test-case-template
-Templates and examples to report issues about the Neo4j OGM
+Templates and examples to report issues about the Neo4j OGM and Spring Data Neo4j.